web333wiki/web3-wiki/cards/EVM.md

 ## Turing Completeness

-The EVM is [[Turing-Complete]], meaning it can theoretically compute anything that any other [[Turing-Complete]] system can, given enough resources (like [[Gas]] and time).
+The EVM is [[Turing complete]], meaning it can theoretically compute anything that any other [[Turing complete]] system can, given enough resources (like [[Gas]] and time).
 This allows for the creation of complex and sophisticated smart contracts.

 ## EVM Implementations